Chase Coffman: Tennessee Titans

 Coffman signed with the Tennessee Titans on August 6, 2014.
 Although Coffman played well in the preseason, catching six passes for 107 yards (a 17.8 per-catch average) and a touchdown, he was released by the Titans on August 30, 2014.
 The Titans resigned Coffman on September 23, 2014.

 On November 9, 2014, after a Zach Mettenberger interception, Coffman ran to the opposing team's sidelines and knocked Baltimore Ravens Assistant Coach Tony Coaxum to the ground.
 ESPN’s Jamison Hensley characterized the hit against the defenseless coach as "shocking, violent, and appalling," while Fox's Jay Glazer described it as "possibly the cheap shot of the year."
 Although Coffman later claimed the hit was unintentional, he was fined $30,000 by the NFL.

-On November 17, 2014, in a nationally-televised Monday Night Football game, Coffman scored his first career touchdown on a 4-yard touchdown pass from Zach Mettenberger in a 27-24 loss to the Pittsburgh Steelers.
+On November 17, 2014, in a nationally-televised Monday Night Football game, Coffman scored his first career touchdown on a 4-yard touchdown pass from Zach Mettenberger in a 27–24 loss to the Pittsburgh Steelers.

 Coffman was re-signed by the Titans as a free agent on July 30, 2015.
 On September 6, 2015, the Tennessee Titans waived Coffman.
 He was re-signed the next day.
 He was waived on October 24, 2015.
 On October 26, he was re-re-signed by the Titans.
 On October 31, Coffman was again waived by the Titans.

 Seattle Seahawks

 Coffman was signed by the Seattle Seahawks on December 1, 2015, to add depth to the Tight End position after Jimmy Graham was placed on IR with a season ending knee injury.
 Coffman was waived by the Seahawks on December 8, 2015.
 On December 15, Coffman was re-signed by the Seattle Seahawks.
-Coffman scored a Seahawks Touchdown in the final regular-season game rout against the Cardinals on January 3, 2016.
+Coffman scored a touchdown in the final regular-season game rout against the Cardinals on January 3, 2016.
 This would be his second and final career touchdown.